mulkatz/mulkatz/README.md

       <td>Swift</td>
       <td>2019</td>
       <td>●●◐○○</td>
-      <td>"Swift" is actually a reference to the speed at which you'll need to update your code whenever a new version of the language is released</td>
+      <td>Swift is actually a reference to the speed at which you'll need to update your code whenever a new version of the language is released</td>
     </tr>
     <tr>
       <td><img